LoveKino/expressioner/README.md

   `"start" | "end" | undefined`

   There are some types for operation symbol.
 For example, in math, `+` is different from `(` and `)`.
 Blanket in math stands for block type which includes a start symbol and end symbol.
 The type attribute is used to define block concept in expression.
-So type need start and end value.
+So type needs start and end value.

 - match